Component-Oriented-PHP/tutorials/basic/4-routing-package.md

 # Routing 2: Installing a Routing Package

+THIS IS A LONG ONE.
+GO HAVE LUNCH BEFORE YOU BEGIN.

 Head over to [packagist](https://packagist.org) and pay attention at the top center.
 You will see an important thing...

 "Composer v1 support is coming to an end"...
 Oh... sorry... not this one...